gelatodigital/gelato-uniswap/README.md

 - `Rinkeby` `ETH` on both private keys.
 - `Rinkeby` `DAI` on your first private key (DEMO_USER_PK)

 If you don't have 2 Private Keys you can use ready, the easiest way is to take two of your Metamask accounts and click `Account Details` and then `Export Private Key`.
-You can copy it from there. **CAUTION: Do not share your Private Key with anyone!**
+You can copy it from there.
+Check out how to export your private keys [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).

+**CAUTION: Do not share your Private Key with anyone!**

 You can get `Rinkeby` `ETH` from the faucet.
 The faucet asks you to make a social media post with the `account` `address` (as displayed in `Metamask`) corresponding to the Private Keys.
 DO NOT SHARE THE PRIVATE KEYS THEMSELVES EVER!